DataBiosphere/toil/docs/cli.rst

 Restart
 -------
 In the event of failure, Toil can resume the pipeline by adding the argument ``--restart`` and rerunning the python script.
-The entrypoint ``toil restart <jobStore>``, can also be used.
 Toil pipelines can even be edited and resumed which is useful for development or troubleshooting.

 Clean
 -----